xiangyi-njust/FWS/README.md

 # Automatic Recognition and Classification of Future Work Sentences from Academic Articles in a Specific Domain

 ## Overview
-<b> Data and Code for the paper "Automatic Recognition and Classification of Future Work Sentences from Academic Articles in a Specific Domain".
+<b> Data and Code for the paper "Automatic Recognition and Classification of Future Work Sentences from Academic Articles in a Specific Domain".</b>

 The aim of this paper is automatic recognition and classification of Future Work Sentences (FWS) from academic articles.
 We choose the NLP domain as an example, and use papers from three main conferences, naemly ACL、EMNLP、NAACL, as exprimental dataset.
 Our work includes the followig aspects:
 * After human annotation of the future work sentence, we use some traditional machine learning models including logistic regression (LR),  naive Bayes (NB)   support vector machine (SVM)  and random forest (RF), to judge whether one sentence is FWS or not.